All Products

 Create a dataset

-Datasets store the code, data, and results for model training.
-This topic uses an Object Storage Service (OSS) dataset as an example.
+Datasets store code, data, and results for model training.
+This tutorial uses an Object Storage Service (OSS) dataset.

 1. In the navigation pane on the left of the PAI console, click Datasets > Custom Datasets > Create Dataset.